qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 If you've got tools that can mathematically prove important properties of your software, wow, good for you.
 For everyone else there's automated tests.

-They don't have to be "unit" tests.
+Automated tests have major benefits:

+- It's a lot faster than manual testing
+- You can do a lot of test variations (using for-loops and other mechanisms) for better confidence that your code works
+- **Tests influence how code is structured**.
+Badly structured code tends to be hard to test!
+By writing tests (especially _without_ mocks) you'll be forced to write code that is good enough to test.
+Arguably, practices like test-driven development (TDD) improve code quality by influencing code structure, especially among less-experienced developers who aren't sure yet what good code looks like.
+Tests should have access to "internal" members of types, though (in C#, use the [InternalsVisibleTo](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.internalsvisibletoattribute?view=netframework-4.8) attribute if your tests are in a different DLL).
+- Making your app safe for changes.
+You want to be able to change things and see if you broke something major _without any manual testing_.
+Facebook's motto is "Move fast and break things", but it's not literally OK for developers to break Facebook.
+If there are comprehensive tests, developers can be trusted to change things more, which means crufty old code can be improved.
+Use code-coverage tools to check (approximately) how much you've tested.

+You don't need "unit" tests for everything, in the sense of testing divorced from dependencies.
 I don't know where this idea came from that the dependencies of the component under test have to be fake (test doubles).
 It's okay if you are testing component C and C uses components A and B. It's especially okay if you also have separate tests for A and B by themselves.

 Avoid using mocks.
 In my experience, well-designed software never _needs_ mocks in its tests.
 If you can't fully test the software without mocks, it means the software is structured incorrectly.
 "White-box" testing may require mocks to check implementation details, but this reduces your freedom to change the internal design of the component.
 With this form of testing, when you change the internal design you may cause mock-based tests to fail, even if the new implementation is correct and working properly.
 This is not good.

-Do use complex tests with randomized and/or realistic data.

 You have a limited amount of time to write tests, so your first priority should be to make sure that basic functionality - the things you expect users or customers to do with your software - work.
 Your other main priorities should be making sure that less common, more obscure functionality works; that edge cases work; and that corner cases work.
 Your _lowest_ priority should be making sure a constructor throws an exception when "null" is passed to it.

+In addition to basic tests, use complex tests with randomized and/or realistic data, in order to test your objects in their most complicated states.

 Good tests are written with the same discipline as the rest of the code.
 Don't repeat yourself, separate concerns, this all stays relevant.

-In particular, minimize the size of each test.
+In particular, minimize the size of each test - not the test _methods_, but the tests themselves.
 Some people propose rules like "each test function should only test one thing!" **Wrong.** Your primary goal in testing is to test as thoroughly as possible in the time you have available.
 One thing that will help you do this is to make each test as compact as possible, so that you can write more tests in the same amount of time, and so that you can keep track of your tests more easily (500 lines of tests is going to be easier to keep track of than 1500).

 For example, in much of my Enhanced C# test suite, there are **two tests per one line of code**.
 Pretty compact, right?
 Here's an example: